The-Compiler/cfps/2019-04-24-Europython.md

 Poster of the CFP for further details.*

 The pytest tool presents a rapid and simple way to write tests for your Python code.
-This training gives a quick introduction with exercises into some distinguishing features.
-We'll do exercises where we get existing non-pytest test suites to run with pytest and discuss migration strategies.
+This training gives an introduction with exercises into some distinguishing features.
+We'll also examine how to run existing non-pytest test suites and discuss migration strategies.
+Various plugins which extend pytest's functionality even further will be introduced.
 We'll finish with discussing topics and questions of participants related to their own test suites and usages.

 This is the planned outline: